 IRELAC has been associated with the “Egmont – Royal Institute for International Relations” since 2014, the think-tank of the Belgian Federal Ministry of Foreign Affairs.
 It has also several specific cooperation agreements with specialized institutes in France, Spain, Italy, Sweden, Rumania, Argentina, Brazil, Colombia, Chile, Peru and Venezuela.
 It is an independent association.

 IRELAC usually works as an expert in consulting projects with the EU, the UN, the EU-LAC Foundation (Hamburg), the Belgian Ministries, the Conference of Italian Rector (CRUI) and some CELAC member states, as well as a co-organizer of seminars in Brussels or in Latin America.

 IRELAC has been actively involved in the preparation of the EU-CELAC Academic Summit since the beginning in 2012 and was the main organizer and sponsor of the Brussels Academic Summit in June 2015 (gathering 500 academics and 220 universities from 48 countries).
 IRELAC also organized other events preparing the bi-regional Summits.

 IRELAC is a member of the European networks CEISAL (the European Council of Social Research on Latin America), REDIAL (European Network of Information and Documentation on Latin America), the global network LASA (Latin American Studies Association) and the International Congress of Americanists (ICA).

-IRELAC worked and is still working with the European Commission.
+IRELAC has been working with the European Commission.

-Presently (2016-2019) IRELAC is coordinator of a Jean Monnet Network dedicated to the issues of “Crisis – Equity – Democracy”, under an ERASMUS+ project gathering five academic high level partners (see on https://monnet-crisis-network.eu/partners/).
+Presently (2016-2019), IRELAC has been coordinating the Jean Monnet Network dedicated to the issues of “Crisis – Equity – Democracy”, under an ERASMUS+ project gathering five academic high level partners.